This post about Brambuk Cultural Centre was originally published in 2008. It has since been updated for accuracy of links and content.

 Everywhere we turn, we see more and more similarities between Australia and Canada, and are amazed that two countries so far apart geographically can share so many commonalities.

-One such common bond, and one neither country is particularly proud of, is the struggle with our respective countries’ aboriginal people, history, and culture.
-In settling both countries, our aboriginal people were ill-treated, not respected, and their history was largely erased instead of preserved.
+One such common bond, and one neither country is particularly proud of, is the struggle with our respective countries’ indigenous people, history, and culture.
+In settling both countries, aboriginals were ill-treated, not respected, and their history was largely erased instead of preserved.

 The tragedy persists as now aboriginal people are left fighting for land, rights, and respect.
 Relations are strained at best, and although apologies have been issued by governments for historical blunders, there is a lot of ground to cover before everything is really okay again.
 Who knows – maybe things will never be okay again.